Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 ‘-j [jobs]’
 ‘--jobs[=jobs]’

-  Specifies the number of recipes (jobs) to run simultaneously.
-With no argument, make runs as many recipes simultaneously as possible.
+  Specifies the capacity of the CPU resource, which limits the maximum number of tasks that can run simultaneously.
 If there is more than one ‘-j’ option, the last one is effective.
-See Parallel Execution, for more information on how recipes are run.
-Note that this option is ignored on MS-DOS.
 Defaults to ``1``.
-Maximum number of rules to run in parallel, similar to ``make --jobs=/N/``.
   For many build systems, a number equal to or slightly less than the number of physical processors works well.
-Use ``0`` to match the detected number of processors (when ``0``, 'getShakeOptions' will return the number of threads used).
+Use ``auto`` to use the detected number of processors.

 ‘-l [load]’
 ‘--load-average[=load]’